sine2pi/ASR-model/README.md

 - The 0.001 factor means silence is "whispered" to the model rather than "shouted".
 Can be set to 0.0 if you are worried about leakage.
 - This method allows "0's" to have different weights if one were so inclined.
 - The model can learn timing patterns where pauses are meaningful.
+- No more token mess
+- Teacher forcing is the same just shift and add 0s.
+- 0 is a natural boundry.
+As the model learns to ignore silence which are 0's due to the nature of my log mel spectrograms it learns to understand the boundries of speech and silence.
+BOS EOS SOT etcetc tokens can hold the model back from developing a deeper understanding of sound.
+Those special tokens are no longer necessary.

 ```python